Indrit Cara: Kosovo War

 In early 1999, Indrit Cara left London for Albania with the intention of joining the Kosovo Liberation Army (KLA) in the Kosovo War.
 After reuniting with his parents in Albania, whom he had not seen in eight years, he quickly left with three friends from Kosovo, with whom he had previously lived in emigration.
 They initially attempted to enter Kosovo via Kukës but were stopped by Albanian police and returned to Tirana.
 After their release, facilitated by the Albanian ambassador in London, they made another attempt in early March 1999, crossing Lake Fierza secretly to reach Nashec and Pagarushë, where an offensive by the Serbian army against the Pashtriku area was imminent.

 Upon arriving at the gathering point, Indrit and his companions from Llap (region) encountered officers from the KLA General Staff, including Shpëtim Golemi, who recognised Indrit by his non-Kosovan dialect.
 Learning that Indrit was from Kavajë and had attended the same military schools, Golemi appointed him as a leading cadre in the autonomous company of the KLA General Staff, based in Divjakë in the Berisha mountains.

 On 31 March 1999, amidst intense fighting in the Pashtrik area, Indrit led a platoon to retake and hold the peak of Gallusha Mountain, aiming to flank the enemy.
 Despite harsh winter conditions and a fierce Serbian counterattack, Indrit and his platoon held their position, inflicting significant losses on the enemy.
 That evening, as the enemy withdrew, it was discovered that Indrit Cara had fallen in Battle of Gallushë.
 He was buried in Negroc, honoured with a military salute.

 Legacy

 In 2009, ten years after his passing, Kosovo's president Fatmir Sejdiu, awarded him the medal of freedom "Adem Jashari" for bravery in combat.
 The song "Ushtar Kavaja" performed by singer Ilir Shaqiri is dedicated to Indrit.
-Cara is also named honorary citizen of his hometown, Kavajë and a street in the city bares his name.
+Cara is also named honorary citizen of his hometown, Kavajë and a street in the city bears his name.
 A sculpture statue in honour of him is placed at the city center of Kavaja.